Performing Instant Recovery for VMs

 - You can instantly recover a VM to a vApp in VMware vCloud Director.

 - You can instantly recover a VM to the virtual infrastructure.
-In this case, the VM will be restored at the level of the underlying VMware vCenter Server, and the Instant VM Recovery process will be the same as for regular VMware VMs.
+In this case, the VM will be restored at the level of the underlying vCenter Server, and the Instant Recovery process will be the same as for regular VMware VMs.

 When you instantly recover a VM to VMware vCloud Director, Veeam Backup & Replication uses the vPower NFS datastore, just as with other VMware VMs.
 To import the VM to the vApp, Veeam Backup & Replication needs to associate the vPower NFS datastore with some storage policy.
-To do this, Veeam Backup & Replication creates for the underlying VMware vCenter Server an auxiliary storage policy — Veeam-InstantVMRecovery, and displays it in VMware vCloud Director.
+To do this, Veeam Backup & Replication creates for the underlying vCenter Server an auxiliary storage policy — Veeam-InstantVMRecovery, and displays it in VMware vCloud Director.

 In This Section